spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

 tags: ["packs", "deprecation"]
 ---

 Palette supports two pack categories: *Infrastructure* and *Add-on*.
-Infrastructure packs, which we often source from third parties, are infrastructure related or have prominence in container-based environments.
+Infrastructure packs are often sourced from third parties and are infrastructure-related or support critical container-based environments.
 Packs are used to create layers in cluster profiles.
 Infrastructure packs are grouped as follows:

 - Kubernetes